Philip Pullman Is Wrong: The Fall Wasn’t About Knowledge

 Pullman wrote a trilogy to liberate children from a god he invented.
 The real God of Genesis was never the warden in his story, he was the father waiting for his apprentices to grow up.
 Pullman armed his heroes against a strawman and called it enlightenment.

-Pullman’s mistake is that he tells the story without its second act.
+But his bigger mistake is telling the story without its second act.
 Genesis 3 is a tragedy only if it ends there.
 The whole Bible is the story of God patiently bringing humanity back to the throne we abandoned, and Christ is how he does it.
 In Jesus, God himself takes on the apprenticeship Adam refused.
 He learns obedience.
 He grows in wisdom.
 He receives glory rather than seizing it.
 And then he hands that life to anyone who will trust him for it.
 Pullman wrote three books to free humanity from a god who had already gone to a cross to free them himself.

 And that is why Christ is the decisive answer to the whole story.
 Jesus is the true image of God, the exact representation of His being.
 In other words, if you want to know what a fully awakened human life actually looks like—what wisdom, authority, freedom, and maturity are supposed to be—you do not look to Adam grasping at the tree; you look to Christ.
 He possesses equality with God, yet unlike Adam, He does not grasp, exploit, or seize.
-He does not clutch divinity as a prize to be snatched selfishly; He lives in perfect trust.
+He lives in perfect trust.

 Christ shows us the paradox that the way up was always the way down.
 The serpent said “exalt yourself, seize, take, define reality on your own terms!”
 Christ says “trust, receive, obey, and become truly human.”
 Adam reaches upward in rebellion and falls into death; Christ descends in humility and is exalted in glory.
 Adam takes the forbidden path to become godlike and loses life; Christ walks the obedient path even into death, and opens the way for humanity to finally share the life of God.